USEPA/CMAQ/README.md

                 modified:   config_cmaq.csh
 ```

-#if there are any files that have been changed locally, that you want to save, use the following command:
+If there are any files that have been changed locally, that you want to save, use the following command:

 ```
 git stash